OEDEMA (SWELLING, WATER RETENTION, EDEMA, PERIPHERAL OEDEMA)

 – Vitamin B6 deficiency.
 Vitamin B6 is responsible for controlling a number of water balance aspects in the body, so if this vitamin is deficient, it can lead to oedema.

 – Potassium deficiency.
 Potassium is critical for maintaining normal water balance in the body.
-Levels of this mineral drop by eating too much salt, and avoiding foods which are rich in potassium such as raw vegetable salads, baked in skin potatoes, watermelon or bananas.
+Levels of this mineral drop by eating too much refined salt (sodium), and avoiding foods which are rich in potassium such as raw vegetable salads, baked in skin potatoes, watermelon or bananas.

-– PMS (premenstrual symptoms).
-In this case oedema is caused by hormonal imbalance and changes.
+– PMS (premenstrual symptoms) and low levels of progesterone.
+In this case oedema is caused by hormonal imbalance between progesterone and and changes.

 – Pregnancy.
 During pregnancy uterus puts pressure on the major blood vessel responsible for returning blood from the legs to the heart.
 This pressure allow water get into surrounding tissues, leading to swelling in the legs and feet.